locationlabs/docker-rotate/README.md

 Usage:

-    # delete all but the three oldest images of each type
+    # delete all but the three most recent images of each type
     docker-rotate images --keep 3

     # only target one type of image but don't remove latest